Manhattan Jazz Clubs listed alphabetically

 Live jazz hits seven days a week in this hectic and aromatic coal oven pizza shrine.
 Here for over 40 years on the borderline between the Village and SoHo.
 Jimmy Young was enshrined behind his piano on weekends for as long as anyone can remember anchoring his loosely swinging quartet.
 Home of the late great pianist, Harry Whitaker.
 Jazz sets are Fri – Sat: 9-2.
 Sun – Thurs: 7-12.
 No cover.
 Great food.
 No website.

-Bar Next Door
+Bar Next Door (Not Open Still)

 (to La Lanterna Caffe)